aftersound/weave/README.md

 Weave defines a set of core concepts, each consists of 3 sub-concepts, {CONTROL, ACTOR, PRODUCT}.
 Typically, each of these trinities is defined as interface/abstract classes and naturally is an extension point, and better yet all the controls associated these core concepts and their implementations make Weave highly configuration-driven (or metadata driven).

 Below lists some of the core concepts.
 - {Endpoint, DataClientFactory, DataClient}.
-Given an Endpoint, DataClientFactory creates/updates/destroys DataClient.
+Given an Endpoint, DataClientFactory creates DataClient.
 - {ParamFields, ParameterProcessor, ParamValueHolders}.
 Under instructions of ParamFields, ParameterProcessor processes request and produces ParamValueHolders.
 - {CacheControl, CacheFactory, Cache}.
-Under instructions of CacheControl, CacheFactory creates/destroys Cache.
+Under instructions of CacheControl, CacheFactory creates Cache.
 - {ServiceMetadata/ExecutionControl, ServiceExecutor, Response}.
 With instructions of ExecutionControl in ServiceMetadata, ServiceExecutor processes request and produces Response.
 - {JobSpec, JobRunner, VOID}.
 JobRunner runs a job as commanded by JobSpec.
 - {FileHandlingControl, FileHandler, VOID}.
 FileHandler handles data files in according to FileHandlingControl.